BernzSed/axios-isomorphic-push/readme.md

 You can use this in [next.js’s](https://github.com/zeit/next.js) `getInitialProps({ req, res })` function to create a wrapped axios instance for the page.
 In `componentWillMount`, make your api calls with the resulting axios instance if it exists, or create a new instance if it doesn't.

 If using [next-redux-wrapper](https://github.com/kirill-konshin/next-redux-wrapper), you can create the axios instance in your `makeStore(initialState, { req, res })` callback function.

+## Advantages

+Other solutions, such as [redux-connect](https://www.npmjs.com/package/redux-connect) or [react-resolver](https://www.npmjs.com/package/react-resolver), delay the whole page response until all the API calls have been made.
+Server push has a few advantages over that:

+- The browser receives HTML sooner and can begin fetching static content from a CDN immediately (if you're not also pushing that).
+- It provides a better user experience by displaying some content, even if just a loading icon, as soon as possible.
+- Greater flexibility of where in your code you make your API calls.
+This can result in cleaner code, and it's easier to add this library to existing code.

 ## Caveats